dangquangdon/vscode-translate-extension/README.md

 ## How to install

-- This extesnsion is not published on in Extension Market.
+- This extesnsion is not published in Extension Market.
 - To install, download `cyg-translate-0.0.1.vsix` file from this repo.
 - Run `code --install-extension cyg-translate-0.0.1.vsix`